U.S. Senator Confident Nord Stream 2 Will Be Stopped As Russia Hurries To Complete Pipeline

 The sanctions target “critical vulnerabilities without which the pipeline cannot be completed,” he said.

-Cruz said Russia is spreading disinformation that the project’s completion is inevitable just as it did last year before the first round of sanctions.
+Cruz said Russia is spreading disinformation that the project’s completion was inevitable just as it did last year before the first round of sanctions.

 “We know that they were wrong then.
 They are wrong now also.
 This project is not going to be completed,” he said.